 Author, speaker, expert

-Author of 100 books and an international authority on adolescent brains and stress, wellbeing, learning, the reading brain and the effects of life online on all of us.
-You can book me to speak or work with you, buy my popular classroom materials or find out about my books, and immerse yourself in science and fascinating insights into human behaviour.
+Author of 100+ books and international authority on adolescent brains, stress and well-being; learning; the reading brain; and effects of screens and social media.
+Here you can book me to speak, buy my unique teaching materials, find out about my award-winning books or immerse yourself in fascinating human science.

 My Areas of expertise

 Explaining the changes that define teenage development: biological (sleep, emotion, peer pressure, risk-taking) and external pressures of exams, friends, school and family.
 Key books: Blame My Brain – The Amazing Teenage Brain Revealed and Positively Teenage.

 Bringing you evidence-based understanding of stress management, with intriguing insights into brain bandwidth and multi-tasking.
 For all ages, for life.
 Key books: Teenage Guide to Stress, Teenage Guide to Friends and Positively Teenage.

 A former dyslexia expert, I’m passionate and knowledgeable about the science of reading and the different effects of our choices.
 My special interest is the evidence of the enormous benefits of reading for pleasure and I invented the word “readaxation”.

 The internet and our always-with-us devices have changed our lives, work, friendships – even sleep.
 I share the science – negatives and positives – for all ages.
 With common sense, I promise.
 Key book: The Teenage Guide to Life Online.